 b) Significant Service to the Profession or Community

 The candidate should supply details of their service to the community and profession through participation in organisations or groups such as the Institute, AACA, government, schools, community, other professional bodies, media, church etc. or through any other method.
 All details of service are of assistance to Chapter Council in assessing an application for elevation.

 * These notes are provided for guidance only.
-This policy is subject to change; please refer to current Policy Book available at your local Chapter Office.
+This policy is subject to change; please refer to the current Policy Book available at your local Chapter Office.

 Life Fellowship Nomination